 Large walk-in closets with widths greater than 10 feet can accommodate seating inside the closet or a storage island or peninsula.
 These structures should always have at least 24 inches of clear walkway space on all sides.

-Hanging rods are positioned in the closet to maximize the use of space given the types of clothes that will be hung on them.
+Hanging rods are positioned in the closet to maximize the use of space given the types of clothes that are hung on them.

 A mid-hang rod is positioned to allow pants to be hung without folding them over a hanger; it is typically placed 50 inches above the floor.
 A long-hang rod allows enough vertical space for longer items, such as dresses and coats; it is usually placed 68 inches above the floor.